MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-mica-win32.md

 To enable Mica, you need a reference to the Windows App SDK, a [Compositor](/uwp/api/windows.ui.composition.compositor), and a [DispatcherQueue](/uwp/api/windows.system.dispatcherqueue).

-This example (from WinMain.cpp) shows how to do the following to set up an unpackaged app:
+This example shows how to do the following to set up an unpackaged app:

 - Initialize WinRT.
 - Reference the WindowsAppSDK from an unpackaged app.